Ontario Wind Turbines

 James Corcoran, South Huron, Ontario

-30 years experience performing environmental assessments on behalf of developers.
+30 years experience, environmental assessments on behalf of developers.

-Wind companies routinely sue municipalities/persons who get in their way.
+Wind companies sue municipalities/persons who get in their way.

 The government supplies lawyers to back a wind company;

-but has never backed a municipality, person or group of Ontarians.
+but has never backed a municipality, group or person.